 What Causes Dry Eye?

-In order to understand what causes dry eyes, you need to know a few important things about the structure of the eye and about the composition of tear film.
+In order to understand what causes chronic dry eyes, you need to know a few important things about the structure of the eye and about the composition of tear film.

 There are 2 important tear secretion glands in your eyes, lacrimal glands and meibomian glands, and they each produce different components of the tear film.
 There are 3 layers to the tear film that coats the eye: oil, water, and mucus.
 A problem with any of these layers of the tear film can be what causes dry eyes for an individual.